hasura/learn-graphql/tutorials/database/postgresql/tutorial-site/content/performance.md

 CREATE INDEX users_age_index ON users (age);
 ```

-Since the database is now able to look up the result of these queries more quickly, the performance of these queries will increase significantly.
+The database can now use the index to look up the results more efficiently, allowing the performance of the queries to improve significantly.